Pequawket Valley Health Initiatives hires counselors for Fryeburg schools

-Whitaker said he helped organize a meeting in October 2016, which about 30 people attended.
+Chris said he helped organize a meeting in October 2016, which about 30 people attended.
 There were representatives of MSAD 72, the town of Fryeburg, doctors, lawyers, counselors and clergy members.

 “We have kept it going since then,” said Whitaker.
 “We try to meet on a quarterly basis.
 I usually try to meet with Susannah Tully (weekly).”

 He said the group, a 501(c)(3) non-profit in the state of Maine, hopes to be a resource provider for people who have questions about addiction issues.
 He said his organization has an application in to get their federal non-profit status.

 “In our case, the counselor has done a great job of working in conjunction with our health-education teacher to supplement our instruction in areas related to substance use,” said MSAD 72 Superintendent Jay Robinson.
 “If needed, she can and will also serve as a great resource to students and/or families dealing with substance-use issues.
 This support has been in place since this fall and things have been progressing nicely.